AI & Technology

 • Inconsistency detection — catches conflicting definitions or terms used differently in different sections

-According to Gartner's research, companies using AI in contract lifecycle management can cut review time by 50%.
-One midsize law firm reported a 60% reduction in contract review time after deploying AI tools — without any reduction in quality or accuracy.
+Therefore, According to Gartner's research, companies using AI in contract lifecycle management can cut review time by 50%.
+One midsize law firm reported a 60% reduction in contract review time after deploying AI tool — without any reduction in quality or accuracy.

-For transactional lawyers doing high volumes of commercial agreements, this is honestly the best ROI you'll get from AI right now.
+For transactional lawyers doing high volume of commercial agreements, this is honestly the best ROI you'll get from AI right now.

 4. Client Communication That's Clearer and Faster

-AI tools help lawyers respond to clients 63% faster.
-The messages still sound professional — actually, often more polished than what you'd fire off while juggling three other things at once.
+AI tools help lawyers reply to client 63% quicker.
+Nevertheless, The messages still sound professional — actually, often more polished than what you'd fire off while juggling three other things at once.

 AI lawyer communication tools solve this in a concrete way.
-Tools like Clio Duo and integrated AI keyboards help lawyers draft clear, professional client-facing communication in a fraction of the time, and adapt the tone to be less legal-speak and more human.
+Nonetheless, Tools like Clio Duo and integrated AI keyboards help lawyers draft clear-cut, professional client-face communication in a fraction of the time, and adjust the tone to be less legal-speak and more human.

 • Faster email replies — AI drafts a response based on the email context, which the lawyer reviews and sends